suizokukan/katal/README.rst

 more
 ====
-see README.md file ("how to use" section) see https://github.com/suizokukan/katal
+see README.md file ("workflow" section) see https://github.com/suizokukan/katal